FTX's COO Wang agreed to be witness for US authorities in Bankman-Fried probe, book says

 Former FTX chief operating officer Constance Wang agreed to serve as a witness for U.S. prosecutors in their case against the crypto exchange's founder and former CEO Sam Bankman-Fried, according to Michael Lewis' new book on FTX's collapse.

-Bankman-Fried is accused of embezzling money from FTX clients to prop up his hedge fund Alameda Research, buy luxury properties and make more than $100 million in political donations.
+Bankman-Fried is accused of embezzling money from FTX clients to prop up his hedge fund Alameda Research, buy luxury properties and make more than US$100 million in political donations.

 Wang joined FTX in 2019 from rival crypto exchange Huobi as its eighth employee, and often accompanied Bankman-Fried to meetings in which Mandarin was spoken, Lewis said.